 - Think fruit smoothies.
 On my first week, the kids participated in the Chalk the Walk at the beach.
 It was super hot despite the shade we brought with us to protect us from the sun.
 I ordered a fruit smoothie from Dairy Queen to cool off.
 I learned after the fact that it was not vegan.

-- Gelatin is an animal-based product, which is in a lot of food I didn’t think it would be, candy, for one.
+- Gelatin is an animal-based product, which is in a lot of food I didn’t think would have it.

 - Get acquainted with ingredients to watch out for and check the ingredient list on the product to make sure.
 It can get tedious, I know.